 - How often do you move your body in enjoyable ways?

 I encourage you to take some time to reflect on your own self-care.
-What self-care practice (or maybe 2) can you commit to incorporating today?
+What self-care practice (or maybe two) can you commit to incorporating today?